 Teaching is conducted in English (at AIMS Senegal courses may also be taught in French), but knowledge of another language (e.g. Arabic, Amharic, French, Wolof, etc.) may be useful.
 Tutors will receive a monthly stipend of the local equivalent of USD $1000.00.
 All tutors will live on-site, and the AIMS Centers provide a private room as well as board; each Center also offers 24-hour access to computers, internet, and library resources.
 Travel expenses between AIMS Centers and UChicago, as well as medical insurance for the duration of the stay, will be covered.

-For additional information regarding this opportunity, please contact Marie Bejarano at the Global Engagement Office at email@example.com or 773-702-5504.
+For additional information regarding this opportunity, please contact Marie Bejarano at UChicago Global at firstname.lastname@example.org or 773-702-5504.